In the 1930s-1950s, Filipino immigrants created community at a row house on K St NW in Washington DC, while in a form of exile.

 Acton, a Montessori school for elementary and middle school students, now inhabits what once was Manila House in Washington DC.
 I invited the entire community of children and their teachers to learn about the history of their school building with me.
 We shared our own important memories connected to a specific place, and made floor rubbings together.

-Onlookers stood 3 people deep to watch Intense card games played here at a round table.
-Gambling was involved.
+Lore has it that onlookers stood 3 people deep to watch gambling card players gaming at a round table here.

-Working with the MFA cohort to make a rubbing of the side of the original building from the alley.
+I invited the Corcoran MFA cohort to help me make a continuous rubbing of the side of the original building on the alley.
 A gate, now gone, would have kept the alley secure from the public when there were race riots against Filipinos during the 1930s.

 Archival photos of Manila House in the 1930s from the Hornbake Library at the University of Maryland.